 Zachtek sells a Pico Tracker complete with solar panels for around $100 with two versions of tracker packages, and offers discounts for multi-pack orders WSPR-TX Pico Transmitter and WSPR-TX Pico Transmitter with large solar cells

-Antenna and Monofilament Fishing Line
+Antenna and Fishing Line

 Now that you have your tracker, balloon and solar panels figured out, you now need your antenna and a way to attach the package to the balloon.
 Ken Daniel, K9YO has created a YouTube video on how to build the antenna and for that, click here Launching, What else do I need?